MartinKavik/voting-solana-moonzoon/questions.md

 10. How to store (long) texts with very variable length (imagine a blog article)?
 Chunk into accounts?

-11. Is possible to get the size of a serialized struct by Borsh representing account data more efficiently?
+11. Is it possible to get the size of a serialized struct by Borsh representing account data more efficiently?
 Use something like [binary-layout](https://crates.io/crates/binary-layout), but with `LEN` / `size()` instead of Borsh?
     ```rust
     impl VotingState {
         pub fn serialized_size() -> usize {